giyu51/OpenCV-Frame-Stacker/README.md

 ```

 ## :hammer_and_wrench: Usage
+### ⚠️ Consider the mutability of lists in Python before using this snippet. ⚠️
 If you want to download the code and use it in your project, you have two options:

 **Option 1**: Copy the code from **[main.py](./main.py)**: